Chocolate Pea-Not Cups

-So I threw together my own version and am happily keeping the little diddies of chocolate goodness the freezer for an afternoon treat later today.
-The original version called for raw almond butter, well raw nut butters don’t go over so well in Mr. Giggles tummy so I used sunflower seed butter instead.
+So after about 10 minutes of prep I popped these babies into the freezer for an afternoon treat later today.
 And I added some cocoa nibs for some low sugar crunch thrown in there also.
-Annnnnnd-we are a happy little chocolate family over here.
-I hope you enjoy them as much as we do!
+I hope you enjoy them as much as I do!

 gluten free, dairy free, egg free, peanut free, nut free*